Internet Security

 This is good enough.
 ROI might push out past 7.5 years if we don’t use all the power that’s produced, but we are pretty heavy consumers of electricity and given that electric vehicles are likely in everyone’s future, that’s unlikely to change.
 Fusion will eventually come online and drive electricity costs down, but that’s not likely in the next 20 years and in the interim, solar provides some protection against increases in energy prices, should provide a nice return in years 8-25, and we can be a little greener to leave the world a better place for our kids.

 Emergency Backup Power: my only disappointment with the Enphase system is that they don’t have a cost effective solution for providing emergency power during a grid power outage.
 When an outage is detected, the inverters shut down so even though there are panels on the roof producing power, you can’t use it.
 The backup solution Enphase offers for $7-8K is nicely automated, but that’s just too costly given how rarely we have an extended outage (we haven’t had one in more than a decade) and the comparatively low cost of gas emergency generators.
-There are easy technical solutions to this and I’ve suggested one to Enphase, but if they adopt it, it will probably require new inverters (which I’ll revisit when it’s time to replace the roof).

 Netbeans 16 with Tomcat 8.5 on Windows